sahyl/sync/README.md

 ### 4\.
 Run the Development Server
    npm run dev   `

-The application will be available at http://localhost:3000.
+The application will be available at https://sync-videocall.vercel.app/ .

 **Scripts**
 -----------
+\\

-ScriptDescriptionnpm run devStarts the development server with Turbopack.npm run buildBuilds the project for production.npm run startRuns the production build.npm run lintLints the codebase using ESLint.
+Description npm run dev Starts the development server with Turbopack.

+npm run build Builds the project for production.

+npm run start Runs the production build.

+npm run lint Lints the codebase using ESLint.
 **Dependencies**
 ----------------